 Taxation of Fund Distributions.
 For U.S. federal income tax purposes, distributions of investment income are generally taxable to Fund shareholders as ordinary income.
 Taxes on distributions of capital gains are determined by how long a Fund owned (or is deemed to have owned) the investments that generated them, rather than how long a shareholder has owned his or her shares.
-Distributions attributable to the excess of net long-term capital gains from the sale of investments a Fund owned (or is deemed to have owned) for more than one year over net short-term capital losses and that are properly reported by a Fund as capital gain dividends ("Capital Gain Dividends") will generally be taxable to a shareholder receiving such distributions as long-term capital gain includible in net capital gain and taxed to individuals at reduced rates.
-Distributions attributable to the excess of net short-term capital gains from the sale of the excess of net short-term capital gain and taxed to owned (or is deemed to have owned) for one year or less over net long-term capital gains from the sale of investments as long-term capital gains from the sale of investments that a Fund owned (or is deemed to have owned) for one year or less over net long-term capital losses will be taxable as ordinary income.
+Distributions attributable to the excess of net long-term capital gains from the sale of investments that a Fund owned (or is deemed to have owned) for more than one year over net short-term capital losses from the sale of investments that a Fund owned (or is deemed to have owned) for one year or less, and that are properly reported by a Fund as capital gain dividends ("Capital Gain Dividends") generally will be taxable to a shareholder receiving such distributions as long-term capital gains from the sale of investments that a Fund owned (or is deemed to have owned) for one year or less, or the excess of net short-term capital gains from the sale of investments that a Fund owned (or is deemed to have owned) for one year or less, and that are properly reported by a Fund as capital gain dividends ("Capital Gain Dividends") generally will be taxable to a shareholder receiving such distributions as long-term capital gains from the sale of investments that a Fund owned (or is deemed to have owned) for one year or less over net long-term capital gains from the sale of investments that a Fund owned (or is deemed to have owned) for one year or less over net long-term capital losses from the sale of investments that a Fund owned (or is deemed to have owned) for more than one year, will be taxable as ordinary income.